defold/doc/docs/en/manuals/label.md

 To create a Label component, either:

-1. Add a new component in-place in an existing game object by right clicking the game object and select *Add Component*.
+1. Add a new component in-place in an existing game object by right clicking the game object and selecting *Add Component*.
 Select *Label* and press *OK*.

   ![Add label](images/label/add_label.png)

-2. If you want to instanciate several labels from the same template you can alternatively make a new *Label File* (right click a folder in the *Project Explorer* and select <kbd>New ▸ Label File</kbd>) and then add that to one or more game objects by right clicking the game objects and select <kbd>Add Component From File</kbd> and select your new label file.
+2. If you want to instantiate several labels from the same template you can alternatively make a new *Label File* (right click a folder in the *Project Explorer* and select <kbd>New ▸ Label File</kbd>) and then add that to one or more game objects by right clicking the game objects, selecting <kbd>Add Component From File</kbd> and selecting your new label file.

 The new label component has a set of special properties exposed that you can change in the editor or in runtime.